 Low partition walls create an open feel for an open concept and promoting collaboration, while still allowing a semi private work space.
-Featured: Office Star Products SIS paneling.
+Featured: Office Star Products Systems in Stock paneling.

 What are your thoughts?
 Are you a fan of the open office, cubicle, or a hybrid approach?
 Let us know in the comments below.